 Before Gagliardi took office on January 1, 2010, he had been a popular and in-demand Broadway trumpeter.
 He had previously run unsuccessfully for Recording Vice-President on the Members Party ticket in the 2006 election.

-So far, during Gagliardi’s administration, Local 802 has expanded its jurisdiction from the five boroughs of New York City to now also include Sullivan County in upstate New York and the area around Stamford Connecticut.
+During Gagliardi’s administration, Local 802 expanded its jurisdiction from the five boroughs of New York City to include Sullivan County in upstate New York and the area around Stamford Connecticut.

 Readers may like to know that our current headquarters on 48th St. is but the last of several of Local 802’s locations.
 Our offices were first at 958 8th Avenue (The Fisk Building) in the 1920s.
 In 1930 the local moved to 210 E. 86th St. In 1934 we set up shop at 1267 6th Avenue, near Radio City.
 Then for many years we had offices at Roseland (239 W. 52nd St.).
 In 1982 the Union moved to the McGraw Hill building at 330 W. 42nd St. and finally in 1992 to our current 322 W. 48th St. address.